QuTech-Delft/libqasm/src/cqasm/README.md

  - `-DBUILD_SHARED_LIBS=yes`: builds a shared object library instead of a static library, if applicable.

- - `-DBUILD_TESTS=yes`: builds the tests in addition to the library itself.
+ - `-DLIBQASM_BUILD_TESTS=yes`: builds the tests in addition to the library itself.
 Use `cmake --build . --target RUN_TESTS` to run the tests (in a cross-platform way) after building.

  - `-DCMAKE_INSTALL_PREFIX=<directory>`: specifies the directory that the library will be installed into when you run